rg625/rg625.github.io/_posts/2025-02-15-mnist-optimizer-comparison.md

 ## Sampling

 The second application of the KW method involves estimating the score function of a probability distribution for use in two Markov Chain Monte Carlo (MCMC) sampling algorithms: Langevin Dynamics (LD) and Hamiltonian/Hybrid Monte Carlo (HMC).
 The performance of KW in this context was compared against PyTorch’s autodifferentiation-based approach and Spall’s SPSA method.
-The results are presented below.
+For a comprehensive analysis, all these models were tested for different number of steps in the MCMC chains and samples.
+The main results displaying the evolution of a particular sample through the MCMC chain and the empirically found distribution are below, along with a comparison of memory usages and runtimes.
+More results are displayed on the project's page.

 ## Conclusion